Thien Hau Temple (Los Angeles)

 The Thien Hau Temple is a Chinese temple located in Los Angeles's Chinatown in California, dedicated to the ocean goddess Mazu.
 It is one of the more popular areas for worship and tourism among Asian residents in the Los Angeles area.
 In addition to Mazu, the temple also venerates the martial deity of justice, Guan Sheng Di Jun (關聖帝君) and the wealth deity Fu De Zheng Shen (福德正神).

 History

-The temple is affiliated with the Camau Association of America, a local benevolent, cultural and religious association primarily serving the local Chinese–Vietnamese refugees from Cà Mau province, Vietnam.
+The temple is affiliated with the Camau Association of America, a local benevolent, cultural and religious association primarily serving the local Teochew Chinese–Vietnamese refugees from Cà Mau province, Vietnam.
 The group also supports Chinese, Vietnamese, and Thai Chinese communities.

 The original building of the temple was a former Italian Christian church located within what was formerly Little Italy, the building was purchased and remodeled by the Camau Association in the 1980s.
 The three main images of Mazu, Guan Yu, and Fu De were imported from Vietnam and dedicated in 1990.
 Under a strong faith-based community in and outside of Chinatown, the temple was able to raise a great deal of donated money with which to build a larger temple hall.
 Construction of the new temple was completed and dedicated in September 2005, a memorial hall for the enshrinement of ancestors was consecrated the following month.